 Interventions: Broadly, these comprise system-wide strategies and programmes of interventions to address safety targets.
 Interventions cover the planning, design and operation and use of the road network, the entry and exit of road users into the road network, and the recovery and rehabilitation of crash victims from the road network.
 They seek to manage exposure to the risk of crashes, prevent crashes, and reduce crash injury severity and the consequences of crash injury.
 They comprise safety designs, standards, and rules and well as a combination of activity to secure compliance with these such as information, publicity, enforcement and incentive.
 The three broad categories of intervention are defined in terms of the road network where deaths and injuries occur and have strong spatial dimensions.
-This distinguishes the system from earlier frameworks that emphasised safer roads, safer vehicles, and safer people, without locating them or showing linkages between them (Bliss & Breen, 2009 & 2013; Bliss, 2004).
+This distinguishes the system from earlier frameworks that emphasized safer roads, safer vehicles, and safer people, without locating them or showing linkages between them (Bliss & Breen, 2009; Bliss, 2004).
+See ERSO web texts for system-wide interventions.

 Results: In good practice management systems road safety results are expressed in the form of long-term goals and time-limited interim quantitative targets.
 Targets specify the desired safety performance endorsed by governments at all levels, stakeholders and the community.
 To be credible, interim targets must be achievable with cost-effective interventions.
 Targets are usually set in terms of final outcomes.
-They can also include intermediate outcomes consistent with their achievement, and institutional output measures required to achieve the intermediate results (Bliss & Breen, 2009 & 2013; Bliss, 2004).
+They can also include intermediate outcomes consistent with their achievement, and institutional output measures required to achieve the intermediate results (Bliss & Breen, 2009; Bliss, 2004).
 See ERSO web text on Quantitative Road Safety.

-Too much emphasis is currently placed on interventions alone, and the use of the management system opens up discussion of the crucial and often neglected issues of institutional ownership and accountability for results.
+Too much emphasis is currently placed on interventions alone, and use of the management system opens up discussion of the crucial and often neglected issues of institutional ownership and accountability for results.
 Without effective institutional management a country has little chance of implementing successful road safety interventions and achieving desired results (Bliss & Breen, 2009).
-Use of the management system also allows for more effective policy and planning appraisals, and the design and delivery of systematic safety measures.
-For example, its framework was successfully applied to a comprehensive review of national road safety policies and plans, to evaluate comparative management arrangements, and it underpins guidelines and tools developed to deliver improved infrastructure safety (World Road Association (PIARC), 2012 & 2015).
-There is also growing recognition and concern that the benefits of innovative road safety research and effective interventions will not be achieved in the absence of effective, well managed institutions (Johnston, et al, 2014).